ethereumsec/course/curriculum/01-ethereum/01-ethereum.md

 Since the world computer is open to anyone, other people might use some of their gas to try your smart contract program too.

-## Pinatas
+## Piñatas

-From a security perspective, each smart contract is like a pinata.
+From a security perspective, each smart contract is like a piñata.

 It might be empty or full of candy/Ether/tokens or somewhere in between.

-Some pinatas are built better than others.
+Some piñatas are built better than others.

-But remember, when you put your contract/pinata out on the Ethereum mainnet, anyone can take a whack at it!
+But remember, when you put your contract/piñata out on the Ethereum mainnet, anyone can take a whack at it!

 ## Required reading